AlanLoovees/AlanLoovees/README.md

 ### Hi there 👋

 🌱 I’m currently doing my bachelor's degree in Computer Science at FISAT, Kerala, India.
+(2017-2021 batch).
-(2017-2021 batch) ⚡ Fun fact: My main Git is https://gitlab.com/AlanLoovees 🔭 I’m currently working on an online exam portal using Django and a mobile app server using NodeJs.
+🔭 I’m currently working on building an API for fetching and storing Covid 19 Case-count in Kerala using NodeJS.
 📫 How to reach me: alanloovees@gmail.com

+"There's always a better way" ~ Barry Allen, The Flash ⚡

 <!--
 **AlanLoovees/AlanLoovees** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.